 Brinton Brook Sanctuary

-Brinton Brook Sanctuary is Saw Mill River Audubon's largest sanctuary, covering 156 acres and offering over three miles of hiking trails through a variety of habitats.
+Brinton Brook Sanctuary is Saw Mill River Audubon's largest sanctuary, covering 156 acres and offering over four miles of hiking trails through a variety of habitats.
 The entrance road to Brinton Brook Sanctuary is marked with a sign and located off Route 9A in the Town of Cortlandt, New York, just north of the Village of Croton-on-Hudson.
 The trails of Brinton Brook Sanctuary connect to the Highland Trail, part of the Croton-on-Hudson village trail system, and overlooking the Hudson River.

 Every 2nd Saturday at 9:00am, come along on a free, guided hike starting from the main parking area.
+(Walks temporary suspended during NY Pause in 2020.)

 All of our sanctuaries are open to visitors free of charge, seven days a week, dawn to dusk.
 Please contact our office if you want to bring a group to one of our sanctuaries.